pmq20/spreadtheword/README.md

 ## Usage

     spreadtheword [PROJECT 1] [PROJECT 2]...[PROJECT N] [OPTION 1] [OPTION 2]...[OPTION N]
+          --author=STRING              Specifies the author of the output document.
+Default: user.name of git config -h, --help                       Prints this help and exit --gitlab-endpoint=URL        Specifies GitLab API endpoint URL.
+          --gitlab-token=STRING        Specifies the OAuth access token of your GitLab.
+          --quiet                      If present, spreadtheword would not output anything to stderr.
-      -v, --version                    Prints the version of spreadtheword and exit -h, --help                       Prints this help and exit --since=TAG/COMMIT-SHA1      Specifies the begining from which the git commits will be fetched.
+          --since=TAG/COMMIT-SHA1      Specifies the begining from which the git commits will be fetched.
 Default: the first commit
           --title=STRING               Specifies the title of the output document.
-Default: "Relase Notes" --author=STRING              Specifies the author of the output document.
-Default: user.name of git config --wrike-id=STRING            Specifies the OAuth Client ID of your Wrike API app.
+Default: "Relase Notes" -v, --version                    Prints the version of spreadtheword and exit --wrike-id=STRING            Specifies the OAuth Client ID of your Wrike API app.
           --wrike-token=STRING         Specifies the access token of your Wrike API app.